tokenika/tokenika.github.io/steem/IntroducingEOSFactory1.0.md

 - Linux, MacOS and Windows compatibility,
 - [CMake](https://cmake.org/) support allowing you to compile, build and unit test your smart-contract by running those three commands: `cmake`, `make`, `ctest`.
-- automated tasks accessible from the VSC menu,
+- automated tasks accessible from the VSC menu or via keyboard shortcut keys,
 - all the features that come with [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx): e.g. code completion, content assist, code hinting,
 - multiple community-driven extensions, including the possibility to create a specialized EOS smart-contract extension.